Previous Section Index Home Page

 Andy Burnham: I hear the hon.
 Gentleman, but of course the policy has to be affordable, and I think it fair to say that when a family has somebody in hospital, particularly if that person is in for a long time, we should make it easy for the family to visit as much as possible.
 To go further still and provide free parking for everybody would be a difficult policy to introduce, because it would provide an incentive for everybody in the locality to park for free at the hospital.
 We think it right to prioritise in-patients, but, if the hon.
 Gentleman is making a spending bid to go further, perhaps he should direct it to his Front-Bench team.

 Fiona Mactaggart (Slough) (Lab): Monitor produced early this year a damning report on the governance of Heatherwood and Wexham Park Hospitals NHS Foundation Trust in my constituency.
 This week, at last, the chairman of the trust resigned.
-What can the Department do to ensure that when there is a failure of governance, the past poor actions by the board and by executive officers are not taken out on staff, who may face redundancy now?
+What can the Department do to ensure that when there is a failure of governance, the consequences of the past poor actions by the board and by executive officers are not taken out on staff, who may face redundancy now?

 Mr. Mike O’Brien: As my hon.
 Friend knows, in the Health Bill yesterday we made some amendments that will enable de-authorisation to occur in particular circumstances, with the consent of Monitor.
 We need to ensure that when trusts are not foundation trusts, we are able to act quickly to ensure that people who are responsible for ineffective administration of the health service are dealt with; and that the strategic health authority bears in mind that there might be financial implications that it would have to consider as part of the overall regional budget.

 Several hon.
-Members rose
+Members rose -

 Mr. Speaker: With under five minutes to go, I appeal again for extreme brevity.